Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 ## Deployment

-This app has been deployed on GitHub Pages.\
+This site has been deployed on GitHub Pages.\
-You can view a live version of the app [here](https://asdub.github.io/yellow-lemon-MP1).
+You can view a live version of the site [here](https://asdub.github.io/yellow-lemon-MP1).

 #### GitHub Pages
 Deployong on Github pages is very straight forward.